WildAid/wildaid.github.io/_posts/build_charts/2020-06-12-Boardings-List.md

 1. Drag and drop the "date" field to the Groups section, and turn binning off:
 <img src="/assets/images/Date1.gif" alt="How to add date to the Group section" style="border:1px solid black" width="100%"><BR><BR>

 1. Customize the date field by selecting on "Customize" and then "date".
-Override the label and give it a capitalized first letter - "Date" - and add in the time:
+Override the label and give it a capitalized first letter - "Date" - and add in the time - you can choose any format, this gif chooses "15:23":
 <img src="/assets/images/Date2.gif" alt="How to customize date and add time" style="border:1px solid black" width="100%"><BR><BR>

-1. Select "Encode" to go back to that section:
+1. Select "Encode" to go back to the encoding section:
 <img src="/assets/images/Encode.png" alt="" style="border:1px solid black" width="70%"><BR><BR>

 1. Drag the following fields to "Groups":<BR>